danielbrendel/redhotsubs/README.md

 Released under the MIT license

 ## Description
 RedHotSubs is a free NSFW client for Reddit.
-It shows curated NSFW subs where posts can be sorted by hot, top and new posts.
-It can also show postings of users.
-It does also have a Twitter bot feature where the bot can post hot postings of specific subs to Twitter using cards for media preview.
+It is intended to view curated NSFW content from NSFW Subreddits.
+This application gives you the opportunity to comfortably browse through NSFW content without any hassle.
+It has various features that round it up as a rich-featured NSFW client.
+The system can be set up as public or private depending on the use case.

 ## Features
 - Browse curated Subreddits
 - Sort by hot, top and new
 - Show user postings
-- Display specific post
+- Display single posts
 - Display useful infos about a post
 - Video section
 - Trending creators
+- Featured creators
 - Favorites
 - Twitter bot
 - Statistics (access token required)